1923 QLD GPS Head of the River

 This would be the second showing of Denis O'Connor Cup with Mr Denis O'Connor, then the president of the Queensland Rowing Association, having donated a handsome trophy for perpetual competition.
 Starting at 2PM on an ebb tide, the race would be over three-quarters of a mile, starting at the Commercial Rowing Club and finishing at the University Pontoon.

 Instead, some drivers opted to watch the start in their automobiles and follow the race by travelling along William Street to the Domain.
-Others assembled on the river itself on the motor launches charted by the schools to cheer on the contemporaries.
-Every craft on the river had its complement of supporters it seemed who exhorted the rowers as they went past.
+Others assembled on the river itself on the motor launches charted by the schools to cheer on the rowers.
+Every craft on the river had its complement of supporters who exhorted the rowers as they went past.

 The positions of the crews were as follows: No. 1 Brisbane Grammar School; No. 2 Church of England Grammar School; No. 3 The Southport School; No. 4 Brisbane Boys' College.